ddsol/speedtest.net/README.md

   - **`log`**: _`boolean`_ (Visual only) Pass a truthy value to allow the run to output results to the console in addition to showing progress, or a function to be used instead of `console.log`.
   - **`serverId`**: _`string`_ ID of the server to restrict the tests against.
   - **`serversUrl`**: _`string`_ URL to obtain the list of servers available for speed test. (default: http://www.speedtest.net/speedtest-servers-static.php)
+* `sourceIp` The source IP to bind for testing with speedtest.net.

 ## Proxy by env